 126 Thames Street, Oamaru

 After waking up at Poshtel you’ll likely find that you’ve just had one of the best sleeps of your life.
 This funky, lovable hotel has details big and small that will make your stay relaxing and luxurious, too.
-Every room offers plush bedding, pillows that feel like home, thick woolen carpet underfoot, wide pane glass windows and a unique theme - check them all out online before you book.
+Every room offers plush bedding, pillows that feel like home, thick woollen carpet underfoot, wide pane glass windows, and a unique theme - check them all out online before you book.
 While Poshtel could’ve built more rooms, they added more stories.
-With that they’ve got The Bowling Room, The Antarctic Explorer Suite, The Polo Room and more to discover.
-Every space here is filled with relics and antiques that shed light on different parts of NZ history with a big focus on art and sporting culture, too.
+With that, they’ve got The Bowling Room, The Antarctic Explorer Suite, The Polo Room and more to discover.
+Every space here is filled with relics and antiques that shed light on different parts of New Zealand history with a big focus on art and sporting culture, too.
 Hosts Shelley and Aidan will make you feel welcome from the moment you arrive.

 Breakfast: Tees Street